Payday loans in Prince Edward Island

 - Personal details, such as your name, date of birth, Social Insurance Number and a valid form of ID

 - Contact details, such as your residential address, email address and phone number

 - Details about your employment and income

 If you find yourself in need of a short-term loan, consider other options before heading to your nearest payday lender.
-If you think that this type of loan is the best option for you, make sure to shop around to find the best deal on rates and fees.
-Be wary of unlicensed lenders and pay back your loan on time to avoid paying additional fees or interest.
+If you think that this type of loan is the best option for you, shop around to find the best deal on rates and fees.
+Be wary of unlicensed lenders and pay back your loan on time and in full to avoid paying additional fees or interest.